jamiefolsom/arbotopia/_posts/2019-05-09-boston-s-audubon-nature-center-spring-walk.md

 feature_photo: ''

 ---
 It was a crisp but bright morning when four early birders joined me for a 7:00 AM walk at the Boston Nature Center in Mattapan.
 I first birded this location in my free time way back in 1969 when I was a second year resident in psychiatry at Tufts New England Medical Center.
 All of the teaching hospitals had a unit at the Boston State Hospital on that site.
 Those buildings were demolished decades ago and Mass Audubon built its eco-friendly headquarters on 68 acres of the much larger hospital tract.
-It has lots of varied habitat and as it is maintained in a casual- and bird friendly- way in contrast the the Arnold Arboretum and other green locations here about.
+It has lots of varied habitat and is maintained in a casual- and bird friendly- way in contrast the the Arnold Arboretum and other green locations here about.
 The BNC is renowned for its healthy flock of Wild Turkeys; we probably saw more than a dozen, often displaying their stuff:

 ![](/images/P1120472-1.jpg)